 Walkers & Rollators:

 For ambulatory patients Rollators with seats make sense for those that may need to slow down for a few minutes.
 They also have hand brakes an other accessories.
-Walkers are primarily used by slower users, but Rolling Walkers with seats are lightweight and fold flat for transport.
+Walkers are primarily used by slower users, but are lightweight and fold flat for transport.

 Home Care Beds: